 Hello and welcome.
-My name is James and I"m a Hypnotherapist operating in both London EC1 and Stevenage, Hertfordshire.
+My name is James and I"m a Hypnotherapist based in Northampton.

 Originally, I trained in Health Psychology and worked as a researcher at both Bristol and Cardiff University where I was involved with a number of research projects looking at the effects of stress, caffeine and illness on well-being and performance.

 I then had a career change due to an opportunity arising and qualified as a solicitor.
 It was during this time that I began to see the effects of stress, in particular work place stress, on people and how this could lead to an array of psychological and physical conditions.
 I wanted to help and I therefore commenced training and subsequently qualified in hypnosis.